 PERMANENT ART COLLECTION

 Five Wisconsin artists were selected to create works of art that are integrated into the building's design, adding to the warm and welcoming ambiance.
 Two other works of art were donated to the Wilson Center by generous benefactors.
-We welcome visitors to explore the many artworks in our permanent art collection!
+More permanent art has been added over the years.

 Ferrin Birds from Left Balcony & Ceiling.jpg